laminesadiki/google-places-improvements-actor/README.md

-# V1 Of Google Places improvements Actor
+# V2 Of Google Places improvements Actor

 We will do and fix the following issues :
-* fix PointForts/Highlights error by editing the selector
-* get redirect link of shortened link of Google Places URL
-* get redirect link of shortened link of Google Places ID
-* add RedirectUrl script to utils.js

-Now This version V1 is worked very well for both the Google Places URL and Google Places ID
+* Customize the actor to work for English and French for PointsForts/Highlights